caroline1103/DQN_Project/README.md

 ## What is Deep Reinforcement Learning?

 Deep Reinforcement learning is a combination of reinforcement learning and deep learning.
+In reinforcement learning, the problem is not supervised, meaning we let the computer explore the environment by itself and only give him a reward signal when he takes a good or bad action.
+We create a map between states and actions to the rewards they lead to

 ### Details on a Markov Decision Process

 ### And what about DQN?